MENU BUILDING—TEA LISTS — WARES — PRE-DOSING — STORAGE — PREPARATION — SERVICE — REFUSE

 This holds true for tea-based signature beverages, too.
 The ubiquitous matcha latte is a notoriously difficult pour (the secret lies in achieving a frothed matcha "paste" with the same consistency as espresso).
-Building specialty tea prep into staff training equips your baristas with valuable, transferable skills and ensures your beverage program is top-notch.
+Building specialty tea prep into staff training provides baristas with valuable skills and ensures your beverage program is top-notch.

 How your tea is served matters.

-There are 3 ways that tea is primarily served in western coffee shops.
-Each carries pros and cons—figuring out which style best suits your café goes a long way toward building a consistently effective tea program.
+There are 3 ways that tea is primarily served in modern coffee shops.
+Figuring out which style best suits your café goes a long way toward building a consistently effective tea program.

-This method sees the barista steeping, pouring, and serving a finished tea without customer intervention, and is the most popular method in third-wave cafés.
+This method sees the barista steeping, pouring, and serving a finished tea without customer intervention, and is the most popular method in specialty coffee.
 The finished tea can be brought to where the customer is seated, or retrieved from the bar by the customer themselves.
-This style offers the best opportunity to serve beautiful, intentional drinks.

 2 | Partially prepared and served mid-steep.

-In this scenario, the tea is dosed, hot water is applied, and the unfinished tea is served to the customer (usually on a tray with a mug) to complete themselves at their table.
-This method is popular in some busy shops, and relieves baristas of time-intensive tea making—but also leaves the most room for error, especially if customers are not properly instructed as to how long their tea should steep
+Here, the tea is dosed, hot water is applied, and the unfinished tea is served to the customer (usually on a tray with a mug) to pour themselves at their table.
+This method is popular in some busy shops, and relieves baristas of time-intensive tea making—but also leaves the most room for error if customers are not given steeping instructions.

 3 | Sachets to-go.